webtactics/accesspr.com.au/pages/about/meet-the-team.md

 tagtop: Meet the team.
 ---
 <h2>Our JV partners</h2>
-We have long-standing relationships with two incredible partners giving us independent global media buying and planning capabilities (Access Media), and extraordinary expertise in corporate purpose and brand transformation (Access Brand Council).
+<p>We have long-standing relationships with two incredible partners giving us independent global media buying and planning capabilities (Access Media), and extraordinary expertise in corporate purpose and brand transformation (Access Brand Council).</p>
-Logo of involved media with hyperlink to www.involvedmedia.com.au Logo of Brand Council with hyperlink to www.brandcouncil.com.au
+<p>Logo of involved media with hyperlink to www.involvedmedia.com.au</p>
+<p>Logo of Brand Council with hyperlink to www.brandcouncil.com.au</p>